 I know a lot of readers have taken interest in this story as well, and every so often I get a message from a reader asking if there’s an update on the case.
 It has now been a year since this happened, so I wanted to share the latest, especially as there’s some new information that was made public since the last time I wrote about this.

-A United Airlines executive has now been missing for four weeks, and there’s still no sign of him.
-Every day more details emerge, and it almost seems like each new detail raises more questions, rather than providing answers.
+A United Airlines executive has now been missing for one year, and there’s still no sign of him.
+While details have progressively been released about the case, they’ve only made things more confusing, rather than clearing things up.

 Before we get into the latest, if you have any information about the case, contact the Elmhurst Police Department at (630) 530-3050.

-49-year-old Jake Cefolia is United Airlines’ Senior Vice President of Worldwide Sales.
-He has worked at the airline since 2007, and leads a team of up to 725 people.
+49-year-old Jake Cefolia was United Airlines’ Senior Vice President of Worldwide Sales (he was removed from United’s company leadership page in early October 2020).
+He had worked at the airline since 2007, and led a team of up to 725 people.

-Unfortunately Cefolia was last seen on Thursday, August 6, and was reported missing on Saturday, August 8.
+Unfortunately Cefolia was last seen on Thursday, August 6, 2020, and was reported missing on Saturday, August 8, 2020.
 His car was found at the Waterfall Glen Forest Preserve, not far from his home in Elmhurst.
-Police and volunteers have been searching that area, but haven’t had any luck yet.
+Police and volunteers searched that area, but didn’t find any clues.